• Skip to primary navigation

 Sunset Quay

 The sunset Quay section wasn’t finished, but I could get a sense of what it was going to become.
-Following up on the American business park model, here we have strip mall retail area.
+Following up on the American business park model, here we have a strip mall retail area.
 Note the amount of space for car parking.

 This section is also built for cars, with pedestrians once again being an afterthought.

-[What is the point of laying tactile paving if you do this.
-Slow clap 👏.]
+[What is the point of laying tactile paving if you do this?
+Slow clap👏.]

 At least the seaside section of Sunset Quay is a more pedestrian-friendly environment.